 Once complete, the terminal will include a flight-planning room, a pilot lounge, an outdoor lounge, a media room, two conference rooms, on-site car rentals, curbside luggage service, package storage and Wi-Fi.

 This is the airport’s first public-private partnership.
-And the city plans to continue pursing these types of partnerships to develop the airport and other projects throughout the city, Grimes said.
+And the city plans to continue pursuing these types of partnerships to develop the airport and other projects throughout the city, Grimes said.